 The 2016 USQ Winter Festival of Astronomy held in July at the University of Southern Queensland Toowoomba Campus was a great success.
 In 2017, this has been renamed, the Festival of Astronomy and Space and, will be held from 3 – 7 October and, 9 and 10 October, 2017.
 For more information please refer the 2017 Festival of Astronomy and Space website.

-NASA scientists and planet hunters from around the world will be converging on USQ for four days AND nights of presentations, panel discussions and star-gazing open to the general public.
+NASA scientists and planet hunters from around the world converged on USQ for four days AND nights of presentations, panel discussions and star-gazing open to the general public.

-This world-wide community will be discussing the search for planets, for life elsewhere, and our place in the universe.
+This world-wide community discussed the search for planets, for life elsewhere, and our place in the universe.

-The Festival features scientists from NASA and San Francisco State University as well as USQ's own astronomers,highlighting the growing role USQ plays in finding new planets, and eventually life, beyond our Solar system.
+The Festival features scientists from NASA and San Francisco State University as well as USQ's own astronomers,highlighted the growing role USQ plays in finding new planets, and eventually life, beyond our Solar system.